opendp/dp-wizard/README.md

 - `pip install dp_wizard` does not aggressively pin dependency versions.
 It is preferred if you're using `dp_wizard` as a library.
 - `pip install dp_wizard[app]` pins all dependencies, and will work more reliably for application users.

 The cloud deployment is [configured](https://connect.posit.cloud/mccalluc/content/01966942-7eab-da99-0887-a7c483756aa8/edit) to update on pushes to the `cloud-deployment` branch.
-For now, this is manual.
+If you are on `main`, with no local changes, run `script/deploy.sh`.

 ### Conventions